NetApp/netapp-dataops-toolkit/Kubernetes/README.md

     newWorkspacePassword: str = None,               # Workspace password (this password will be required in order to access the workspace).
 If not specified, you will be prompted to enter a password via the console.
     volumeSnapshotClass: str = "csi-snapclass",     # Kubernetes VolumeSnapshotClass to use when creating clone.
 If not specified, "csi-snapclass" will be used.
 Note: VolumeSnapshotClass must be configured to use Trident.
     namespace: str = "default",                     # Kubernetes namespace that source workspace is located in.
 If not specified, namespace "default" will be used.
+    requestCpu: str = None,                         # Number of CPUs to reserve for new JupyterLab workspace.
+Format: '0.5', '1', etc. If not specified, no CPUs will be reserved.
+    requestMemory: str = None,                      # Amount of memory to reserve for newe JupyterLab workspace.
+Format: '1024Mi', '100Gi', '10Ti', etc. If not specified, no memory will be reserved.
+    requestNvidiaGpu: str = None,                   # Number of NVIDIA GPUs to allocate to new JupyterLab workspace.
+Format: '1', '4', etc. If not specified, no GPUs will be allocated.
     printOutput: bool = False                       # Denotes whether or not to print messages to the console during execution.
 ) :
 ```